HuaijinZhang/huaijinzhang.github.io/_pages/about.md

 I am advised by **Prof. Tao Jiang** (IEEE Fellow) from School of Electronic Information and Communications, HUST.

 ## Education
-+ Visiting student, in the State Key Laboratory of Internet of Things for Smart City, University of Macau, hosted by [Prof. Shaodan Ma (https://www.fst.um.edu.mo/personal/shaodanma/), Dec.
++ Visiting student, in the State Key Laboratory of Internet of Things for Smart City, University of Macau, hosted by [Prof. Shaodan Ma](https://www.fst.um.edu.mo/personal/shaodanma/), Dec.
 2021 - Mar.
 2022
 + PhD in Information and Communication Engineering, Huazhong University of Science and Technology (HUST), Wuhan, Hubei, China, Sep.
 2019 - now
 + Bachelor in Electronic and Information Engineering, Huazhong University of Science and Technology (HUST), Wuhan, Hubei, China, Sep.
 2015 - Jul.
 2019